-We work with more than 50 lenders and banks in Canada to find the lowest interest rates for you.
+We work with dozens of lenders and banks to find the lowest interest rates for you.

 Current mortgage rates

 Our team works tirelessly to find the lowest mortgage rates for you.
-Just give our team a little bit of information (we promise it will take you less than 2 minutes to fill out our application form) and, one of our expert advisors will provide you with a list of mortgage options that best meet your needs.
+Just give our team a little bit of information (we promise it will take you less than 2 minutes to fill out our application form) and, one of our expert Mortgage Agents will provide you with a list of mortgage options that best meet your needs.

 5 Year Fixed Term Promo

 *Information & rates are promo's for a limited time and are subject to change at any time without prior notice and subject to qualification.
 E.&O.E.
 FSCO License #13213

 Open mortgages vs closed mortgages

 Open mortgages have no penalties when it comes to lump sum payments or paying out your mortgage early.
 Because of this flexibility, the interest rate on open mortgages is higher while the mortgage term is shorter.
-Closed mortgages are more common among Canadian homeowners as they offer lower interest rates and a longer mortgage term; you can still make extra payments on these mortgages, but they will be limited to either 15% or 20% of the outstanding balance.
+Closed mortgages are more common among Canadian homeowners as they generally offer lower interest rates and a longer mortgage term; you can still make extra payments on these mortgages, but they will be limited to either 15% or 20% of the outstanding balance.
 The lower interest rates of closed mortgages may provide more affordable monthly payments, however, they will included a clause that limits their prepayment privileges each year and/or month and a early payment penalty if more than the permitted amount of mortgage principal is repaid.